 - Diagnose and treat the most common movement disorders

 - Recognize the physiologic changes that occur in women during midlife and counsel those patients in the adaptive changes necessary to optimize health and functioning

 - Identify when to order a cardiovascular test for a patient and identify the appropriate test

 WHO SHOULD ATTEND

-This event is designed for healthcare providers of primary care services, including physicians, nurses, and physician assistants.
+This event is designed for health care providers of primary care services, including physicians, nurse practitioners and physician assistants (APPs).

 EDUCATIONAL DESIGN AND METHODOLOGY